 The new poverty is privileged and I mean that in a lot of ways.
 But what’s going to happen is the folks that never had to experience suffering or crisis like homelessness are about to become the new poverty.
 Myself included.
 We are all at risk to be the next homeless man or woman on the side of the street.
 Every single person in America is in crisis.
 Homeless folks that live on the street are in a crisis every day, every day outside of COVID-19.
 So what you don’t understand is simply what you don’t know.
 If you sat down and you gave them a conversation, you would know they have mental illness.
 A lot of the folks on the street are actually vets who served our country, fought for our rights to be free, and they’re living on the streets.
 A lot of these women are single mothers who fell into hard times.
 And instead of a system set to help, they actually hurt.
 So really, just consider when you see someone on the street, could that be you and ask them honestly, ‘Hey, how’d you get here?’
 And you’ll learn so much.
 But it truly is more about just completely putting that to the side, considering that it is possible before you say I’m better than that person.
 We all could be homeless.
 [71.0s]

-CLIP: Hello, my beautiful people.
+Clip from Lorenzo’s social media page: Hello, my beautiful people.
 What I want to show everybody is this bag right here I just picked up.
-For starters, the note in the bag is so nice and it's really, like, handwritten.
+For starters, the note in the bag is so nice and it’s really, like, handwritten.
 This is from the individuals that sewed these here masks that I just picked up.
 Now, these masks were given to me, as you see on the note, was for the folks that I meet on the streets.
 And yeah, I really appreciate it.
-[24.8s]

 JOURDAN HICKS: You can find more info about Lorenzo’s efforts – and support him if you wish – through Facebook and Instagram.
 Find him at @iamlorenzoruilli.
 He says he appreciates anything from a financial donation to a Slim Jim.